Mister-Oatbread/data_structures/README.md

 ### src
 This directory contains the functionality of the data structures.
 Each data structure has its own folder.
+Header files with private helper functions are also located here.

 ### tests
 This directory contains the unit tests in case someone decides to write them.